Tyrrrz/CliWrap/Readme.md

 }
 ```

-In this scenario, the pipes configured previously are not overriden when calling `ListenAsync()`.
+In the code above, the pipes configured previously are not overriden when calling `ListenAsync()`, despite the fact that the latter relies on its own piping configuration.
-This is facilitated by relying `PipeTarget.Merge()` internally to combine new pipes with those configured earlier.
+This is facilitated by using `PipeTarget.Merge()` internally to combine new pipes with those configured earlier.

 ### Timeout and cancellation

-Command execution is asynchronous by nature as it involves a completely separate process.
+Command execution is asynchronous in nature as it involves a completely separate process.
 In many cases, it may be useful to implement an abortion mechanism to stop the execution before it finishes, either through a manual trigger or a timeout.

 To do that, just pass the corresponding `CancellationToken` when calling `ExecuteAsync()`: